Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Edible Brownie Batter recipe went viral on Google discover, quickly making it one of Marley's Menu's most loved recipes!
+This Edible Brownie Batter recipe is one of Marley's Menu's all-time most loved recipes!
 It turns your favorite nostalgic, batter-bowl-licking treat into a safe-to-consume, chocolatey and sweet dessert!

-Is your favorite part of baking brownies licking the extra batter in the bowl?
-Forget the oven, make this quick Edible Brownie Batter instead!
+If your anything like me, your favorite part of making brownies is licking the batter out of the bowl.
+Well, why not forget the oven altogether, and make this quick Edible Brownie Batter instead!

 Brownie batter in a jar surrounded by roses